singh1114/best/_posts/2020-04-05-practical-approach-to-tree-pruning-using-sklearn.md

         0.10634033, 0.14056508, 0.46786352])}
 ```

-This contain two [Numpy Arrays](https://ranvir.xyz/blog/data-science-i-all-things-you-need-to-know-about-numpy/) of `alpha` and `impurities`.
+This contains two [Numpy Arrays](https://ranvir.xyz/blog/data-science-i-all-things-you-need-to-know-about-numpy/) of `alpha` and `impurities`.

-We can plot this on graph to see the relation.
+We can plot this on a graph to see the relation.

 ```python
 ccp_alphas, impurities = path.ccp_alphas, path.impurities